A Guide to Chatbots for Ecommerce Store OwnersJune 10, 2019 - Holly Cardew

 Collecting customer feedback is something every merchant should do to improve your operations, but not all of your customers are willing to engage in post-sales surveys.

-And besides, surveys tend to be repetitive and tedious, causing them to lose interest quickly.
+And besides, surveys tend to be repetitive and tedious, causing them to quickly lose interest.

 Considering that chatbots for ecommerce are interactive in nature, you can turn feedback collection into a full-blown conversation.

-You can design your survey in a way that your customers would enjoy answering and not too much effort like Octane.ai does.
+You can design your survey in a way that your customers would enjoy answering and not too much effort.

 You can add GIFs and emoticons to incorporate your brand personality, making the conversation something they would remember.